buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 ## Referring Back

-As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often.
+As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikāya often.
 This “course” can also be used in that way: as a reference to be touched as needed.
 The lecture series (and Bhante Analayo's comparative study) contains every sutta, so whichever you're interested in learning more about, you'll find above.

 Either (as a course or as a reference) is an appropriate use of this material.
 Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or refer to Bhante Analayo’s notes to see how a curious Pāli passage compares to its parallels.
 There are many uses for this material and I encourage you to make it your own!

 In case it's useful for such referencing, here's an index of the suttas by their Pāli name:

 {% include content_blurb.html category="reference" slug="mn-pali-name-index" %}
 - Many suttas in the MN are often referred to by their Pali name.
-If you have trouble finding them, here is an index from Pāli names to their traditional placement within the Majjhima Nikaya (usually noted as “MN #”, e.g. “MN 3” for the third sutta)
+If you have trouble finding them, here is an index from Pāli names to their traditional placement within the Majjhima Nikāya (usually noted as “MN #”, e.g. “MN 3” for the third sutta)

 And, again, I recommend keeping a [checklist](https://www.readingfaithfully.org/sutta-checklists-for-tracking-reading-suttas/){:target="_blank"} (or [diary](https://readingfaithfully.org/personal-sutta-anthology/){:target="_blank"}) of which suttas you've read, so you know where to come back to later.